tanghaibao/jcvi/README.rst

 Then there are modules that contain domain-specific methods.

 - ``assembly``
-    Prepare input data to assembler, and also post-assembly scaffolding, QC, etc:

     * K-mer histogram analysis.
     * Preparation and validation of tiling path for clone-based assemblies.